wcfrobert/ezweld/README.md

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 50%;" />
 </div>
-I rarely use the formulas above because they can all be generalized (with the exception of the circle) as:
+I rarely use the formulas above because they can all be generalized (with the exception of the circle).
+The $(x,y)$ coordinates must be with respect to the weld group centroid.

 $$L_w = \sum L_i$$